The flag site exits because of the vision and dedication of prior Committees with the generosity of the citizens of Somerset County, PA.

 The following veterans were born in or lived in Somerset County, PA.

-Click on a name to view the citation.
+Click on a name below to view the citation.

 Medal of Honor